quale-quest/sql-mvc/README.md

 than a few SQL statements, directives and properties and produces:
   1. All the database code as a single stored procedure, to be run to produce JSON output.
   2. a Moustache Template(Hogan) containing all the client side code to be filled with the JSON.
-When the two are combined in the browser !!voila!!.
+When the two are combined in the browser !!voilà!!.
 * The server node.js does very little other than pass JSON between the server and client.
 * All the business logic remains in the database server.
 * You have full control of the client side look, feel and behaviour, the